coredao-org/CoreDAO-Docs/docs/Learn/products/coreBTC/overview.md

 - **Decentralization and Security:** Unlike traditional wrapped Bitcoin solutions, coreBTC uses a decentralized network of Lockers, ensuring that the process maintains the foundational blockchain principles of decentralization and security.

-- **Trustless Operations:** The coreBTC system allows Bitcoin to be locked and wrapped without relying on a central authority, maintaining the trustlessness that is central to blockchain technology.
+- **Decentralized Operations:** The coreBTC system allows Bitcoin to be locked and wrapped without relying on a central authority, maintaining the decentralization that is central to blockchain technology.

 - **1:1 Bitcoin Backing:** Each coreBTC is backed one-to-one by actual Bitcoin, which is locked and secured by Lockers who provide significant collateral to guarantee the security of the locked Bitcoin.